danhtrinhdevelopermay/Keyboard/replit.md

 ## Overview

-iOS Keyboard Android is a Flutter-based mobile application that recreates the iOS keyboard interface for Android devices.
-The project provides a pixel-perfect replica of Apple's keyboard design, implemented as an Android Input Method Service (IME).
-The application includes a web-based demo interface for showcasing the keyboard's visual design and functionality, along with automated GitHub Actions workflows for continuous APK building and distribution.
+iOS Keyboard Android is a fully functional Android Input Method Service (IME) that provides a working iOS-style keyboard for Android devices.
+The application replaces the default Android keyboard with a pixel-perfect replica of Apple's keyboard interface, complete with native Android text input functionality.
+Users can install this as their system keyboard and use it across all Android applications.
+The project includes automated GitHub Actions workflows for continuous APK building and distribution.

+## Recent Changes (August 17, 2025)

+✓ **Created functional Android keyboard service**: Implemented complete KeyboardService with text input capabilities ✓ **Added multiple keyboard layouts**: QWERTY letters, numbers/symbols with switching functionality
+✓ **Built native Android UI**: Native XML layouts with iOS-style design instead of Flutter components ✓ **Fixed launcher icons**: Created proper app icons for all Android density levels ✓ **Added setup interface**: MainActivity helps users enable and select the keyboard in Android settings

 ## User Preferences